-Course Enrollment Bonus - On a per-course basis, instructors may be paid a bonus if enrollments in the course exceed 50 students.
-A \$20 bonus per student, up to a maximum of \$3,000, may be paid only on enrollments 51 and above.
-The first 50 enrollments do not qualify for the bonus.
-All enrollment-based bonuses will be determined after the 100% refund deadline per session (July 2 for Session I and August 6 for Session II).
+Course Enrollment Bonus - On a per-course basis, faculty may be paid a bonus if enrollments in the course exceed 50 students.
+The first 50 enrollments do not qualify for a bonus.
+A \$20 bonus per student may be paid on enrollments 51-200.
+An additional \$10 per student may be paid on enrollments 201 and above, with no maximum limit.
+Enrollment-based bonuses are determined after the refund deadline per session (July 8 for Session I and August 9 for Session II).
 Special Session dates vary by course.

-Science Laboratory Bonus - On a per course basis, instructors teaching courses with a 1.5 workload and a projected enrollment of at least 20 students may be eligible for course salary plus lab bonus, with total course compensation equaling 1.875 times the calculated course salary.
+Science Laboratory Bonus - On a per course basis, faculty teaching courses with a 1.5 workload and enrollment of at least 20 students may be eligible for course salary plus lab bonus, with total course compensation equaling 1.875 times the calculated course salary.